No new three star restaurants as Michelin names its top spots

 Maria Bradford said her family’s restaurant “literally represents the underrepresented”.

-Celebrity chef Gordon Ramsey handed out the prize for Sommelier of the Year, which went to Roxane Dupuy of Row on 5 in London.
+Celebrity chef Gordon Ramsay handed out the prize for Sommelier of the Year, which went to Roxane Dupuy of Row on 5 in London.

 He also gave out the Service Award which went to Barbara Nealon of Saint Francis Provisions in Kinsale, Co Cork.